sahuAnshu/js-hindi-youtube/07_projects/projectsset1.md

 // this usecase will give you empty
 // const height = parseInt(document.querySelector('#height').value)

-form.addEventListener('submit', function (e) {
+//This function is used to prevent default action of form, which is it won't submit the value to the server , it will stop that from doing that. form.addEventListener('submit', function (e) {

   e.preventDefault();

   const height = parseInt(document.querySelector('#height').value);